sierkov/daedalus-turbo/README.md

 - Quick search for transaction data.
 - ADA and non-ADA assets.
 - Direct reconstruction from compressed blockchain data.
+- Blockchain Explorer Desktop User Interface.

 In active development:
 - Parallelized Ouroboros-Praos validation of blockchain data.
 - Computation of staking rewards.
-- Desktop Cardano Explorer app.

 Currently not supported:
 - Validation of Plutus and other scripts.